 The agenda 2030 is a web of interconnected and interrelated set of deliverables that will require more than members states own interventions to achieve.
 At the centre of this deliverables is the need to set up a system and put in place structures with clear monitoring mechanisms.
-It's therefore imperative that Kenya endeavours to leverage on its existing partnerships with stakeholders in private sector as well as recognise the critical role of Civil Society Organisation's (CSOs) in supporting implementation of the agenda 2030, through joint implementation of projects, research, monitoring, modelling and sharing best practise for scale up.
+It's therefore imperative that Kenya endeavours to leverage on its existing partnerships with stakeholders in private sector as well as recognise the critical role of CSO's in supporting implementation of the agenda 2030, through research, monitoring, modelling and sharing best practise for scale up.